boristrs/covercrib/README.md

 TODO:
+- Add requirements.txt
-To be able to extract other playlist than just liked songs <br>
+- To be able to extract other playlist than just liked songs <br>
-Update .h5 features files if asked only with songs not already featurized <br>
+- Update .h5 features files if asked only with songs not already featurized <br>
-Add a function to display the input image and the top 5 similar albums <br>
+- Add a function to display the input image and the top 5 similar albums <br>
-Switch to Kivy for a mobile GUI usage <br>
+- Switch to Kivy for a mobile GUI usage <br>

 **Exemple:** <br>
 Input: <br>